tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 12 - UX UI Best Practices.md

 #### Bad Example 5

 The e-mail link is the only clickable "button".
 But there is no hierarchy.
 How would I know it is clickable?
-On desktop i can trying to move with my mouse and the cursor indeed changes but this is not posibble opn mobile
+On desktop i can trying to move with my mouse and the cursor indeed changes but this is not possible on mobile device.

 ![[Pasted image 20240924121852.png]]